enix/ansible-proxmox-ve/README.md

 Or use Ansible galaxy requirements.yml

     # public role
-    - src: eNiXHosting.proxmox-ve
+    - src: enix.proxmox-ve
       name: proxmox-ve

 And add it to your play's roles:

     - hosts: all
       roles:
-        - role: eNiXHosting.proxmox-ve
+        - role: enix.proxmox-ve
           proxmox_ve__storage_iscsi:
             - name: iscsi-storage
               portal: 192.168.0.1